cooperrc/engineering-dynamics/_sources/syllabus.md

 **Late Policy:** If you need more time for an assignment or experience technical difficulties, reach out via Campuswire or email.
-The instructor can make accommodations for work, family, and personal reasons. *We ask that you be respectful of the instructor's limited time and resources. *
+The instructor can make accommodations for work, family, and personal reasons. *We ask that you be respectful of the instructors' limited time and resources. *

 ### Feedback and Grades

-I will make every effort to provide feedback and grades within 2 days.
+I will make every effort to provide feedback and grades within 7 days.
 To keep track of your performance in the course, refer to My Grades in HuskyCT.

 **Weekly Time Commitment**

-You should expect to dedicate between 25 - 30 hours a week to this course.
+You should expect to dedicate between 6 - 8 hours a week to this course.
 This expectation is based on the various course activities, assignments, and assessments and the University of Connecticut's policy regarding credit hours.
 More information related to hours per week per credit can be accessed at the [*Online Student website*](https://onlinestudent.uconn.edu/learn-more/#collapsepanel-269-1-0-07).

 This course requires *lots of practice*.
-You should set aside 5 hours per day (assuming a 5-day work-week) to write out example problems from the textbook, try homework problems, and revise answers.
+You should set aside 6-8 hours per week (assuming a 5-day work-week) to write out example problems from the textbook, try homework problems, and revise answers.
 This is the best way to prepare for quizzes.